-To begin work on Alhambra’s larger projects, the City retained Gibson Transportation Consulting, Inc., to develop and evaluate various alternatives for possible modifications to the current SR-710 stub, North of the I-10 to Valley Boulevard.
+To begin work on Alhambra's larger projects, the City retained Gibson Transportation Consulting, Inc., to develop and evaluate various alternatives for possible modifications to the current SR-710 stub, North of Interstate 10 to Valley Boulevard.
 The Consultant also studied preliminary interchange improvements to determine if congestion can be reduced.
-In order to garner support from Metro and Caltrans—who will ultimately be responsible for funding and construction of the improvements—the suggested projects need to not only improve traffic locally, but also not cause additional traffic issues in the surrounding region.
+In order to garner support from Metro and Caltrans-who will ultimately be responsible for funding and construction of the improvements-the suggested projects need to not only improve traffic locally but also not cause additional traffic issues in the surrounding region.

 Gibson Transportation has narrowed the City's preliminary options to some suggested alternatives that initially appear to reduce congestion and improve traffic locally without negatively impacting the region.
 These options consider the conversion of the SR-710 North stub from a freeway facility to an arterial street and the potential reconfiguration of the existing Interstate 10 interchanges at Fremont Avenue, Atlantic Boulevard, and Garfield Avenue with single-point urban interchange designs.
 Now that these projects have been roughly outlined, the next steps include outreach to the public to review and provide input on the potential projects.

 The City Council has directed staff to proceed with virtual outreach meetings with the various stakeholders including the community, adjacent cities, Metro and Caltrans to enable further study, revisions, or suggestions to the proposed projects.
 In addition, staff has been directed to finalize the Funding Agreements with Metro and finalize the Cooperative Agreements with Caltrans, which will allow initiation of the planning and design processes.
 We are early in the conceptual design process and we welcome your comments on the preliminary concepts.